-(Note: Naga & Medha character details shall be posted in another blog alongwith Jaga Ghara culture)
+(Note: Naga & Meddha character details shall be posted in another blog alongwith Jaga Ghara culture)

 On an average Rs 5-10 lakhs are required per participating Sahi to organize the Sahi Jata festival.
-It’s purely managed from the donations of bada baduas (affluent families of that Sahi), nominal amount is received from Puri Sri Mandir Virtually, there is no help from State Govt to keep the performing art tradition alive.
-Those who are not highly educated & staying in Puri town, performs the acts & the interest is decreasing day by day since there is no such good income from Sahi Jata It’s just done to keep the tradition & rituals alive.
-Some characters are mentioned in ancient books, but might have been discontinued due to limited budgets while some are done just for bidhana symbolically.
-No female artist takes part due to social stigma right from its inception.
+It’s purely managed from the donations of bada baduas (affluent families of that Sahi), nominal amount is received from Puri Sri Mandir.
+Virtually, there is no help from State Govt to keep the performing art tradition alive.
+Those who are not highly educated & staying in Puri town, performs the acts & the interest is decreasing day by day since there is no such good income from Sahi Jata.
+It’s just done to keep the tradition & rituals alive.
+Some characters are mentioned in ancient books, but might have been discontinued due to limited budgets while some are done just for bidhana (symbolically).
+No female artist takes part due to social stigma right from its inception, but kid girls can enact Meddha roles.
 Sahi Jata is enacted at night time & is not advisable for females to play the roles at these odd hours.
 They only take part during Chandan Jatra during which various dance academies goes on patuaara with Odissi dance performances.
 Now-a-days transgenders are used as dancers in Sahi Jata by those Sahi which can afford like Bali Sahi & Harachandi Sahi which has maximum sebayat population.

 Sahi Jata characters (mostly medhas) are not just restricted to this festival only, rather they appear during Chandan Jatra, Gosani Jatra, Sitala Sasthi, Puri Beach Festival (partly) & even during Sri Khetra Mahotsav in December.
-Like Sahi Jata, there is another similar festival celebrated in Puri during Janmastami (around August) as Krushna Leela.
+Like Sahi Jata, a similar festival is celebrated in Puri during Janmastami (around August) as Krushna Leela.
 Sahi Jata was said to be minimalistic, but was turned grand during the reign of King Chodagangadeba in the 12th century.
-In Puri, there is no Rabana Podi during Durga Puja & in Sahi Jata Rabana receives the highest respect due to his personality, knowledge & valour.
+In Puri, there is no Rabana Podi during Durga Puja & in Sahi Jata, Rabana receives the highest respect due to his personality, knowledge & valour.
+He is loved, admired & worshipped by sahi households when he goes on a nagar parikrama.
 The decorations of the lead characters of Sahi Jata are quite distinct & the procession is not seen anywhere in India.
 Sahi Jata festival has a noble motive behind the extravaganza – to bring out the hidden glory of long living tradition of the Sahis and to portray them altogether in one platform.
 Sahi Jata helps people to mingle with each other & in turn helps in maintaining the bhaichaara (brotherhood) among the various sahis & is often noticed to be conducted peacefully without much help from police force.

 A docu film ‘Sreekhetra Ru Sahi Jata’ https://www.youtube.com/watch?v=2ZJ9VdVMtyo made recently by Puri based filmmaker Ashutosh Pattnaik, had created some buzz around, but that’s not enough since it’s on individual level.
 It’s high time for Govt to recognize this rare performing art form & take initiative to save it from the verge of extinction.
 Jai Jaganath !

-My sincere thanks to the Asish Sarangi, Rajeswar Mohanty, Arjun Samantaray, the Jaga Ghara members, sebayats & locals of Puri Town for their support & guidance
+My sincere thanks to the Ashish Sarangi, Rajeswar Mohanty, Arjun Samantaray, the Jaga Ghara members, sebayats & locals of Puri Town for their support & guidance

 ©2020 All Rights Reserved. firstname.lastname@example.org